Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Parameter estimation and practical protocol

 \subsection{Practical protocol}

 Combining the above ingredients, we provide a practical protocol that utilizes up to the two-photon components in Table~\ref{table:protocolPractial}.
 In parameter estimation, Bob applies homodyne tomography to estimate the statistics of measuring photon-number observables, including $\ket{00}$, $(\ket{01}\pm\ket{10})/\sqrt{2}$, $(\ket{02}\pm\ket{20})/\sqrt{2}$, and $\ket{11}$, on various states transmitted from the source, originally $\hat{\rho}_{\mu_a}^Z$ and $\hat{\rho}_{\mu}^{\varphi_a}$.
 Afterward, the users can obtain upper and lower bounds on the gains and phase-error rates by applying the extended decoy-state method.
-We provide the detailed parameter estimation procedures in Appendix~\ref{App::paraest} and discuss dealing with general non-i.i.d.~statistics under a coherent attack in Appendix~\ref{App::martingale}.

 In the end, we make some remarks on the protocol.
+Notice that in contrast to the conventional BB84-type protocols, our protocol also uses for parameter estimation the signals where Alice chooses $Z$ basis and Bob chooses $X$ basis.
 Alice's announcement of the relative phase does not reveal key information since the key is encoded in the relative intensity between the two modes.
-In addition, we parameterize the discrete phase randomization with the same value, $D$, for both state preparation and homodyne detection in different basis choices.
-This does not need to be the case in practice, and one can take different phase randomization precision in these procedures for higher accuracy or to compromise the devices' functioning.
+We assume Alice and Bob apply continuous phase randomization, although it is only practical to use discrete random phases.
+The effect of the discretization requires further investigation.
+In addition, in the $X$ basis, Alice only transmits coherent states with relative phases in $\{0,\pi/2,\pi,3\pi/2\}$.
+These relative phases are enough to estimate the phase-error rate of an up-to-two-photon protocol according to \eqref{Eq::decoy2}.